SAP/spartacus-docs/_pages/install/browser-support.md

 ## Mobile and Tablet Support

-Spartacus supports evergreen web browsers on mobile and tablet platforms.
+Spartacus supports the same browsers that are [supported by Angular](https://angular.io/guide/browser-support) on mobile and tablet platforms.

 ### iOS Browsers